Free-breathing and ungated cardiac cine using navigator-less spiral SToRM: Experimental details

 \subsection{Datasets}

 We use the following datasets for the experimental evaluation of the proposed algorithm:

 \underline{Simulated Dataset: } A retrospective ECG-gated, breath-held cardiac MRI is used to create simulated ungated, free-breathing data, as described in by Zhao et al.\cite{zhao2012}.
-The ground truth breath-held dataset is warped in space and time to mimic respiratory motion and temporally varying heart rate.
+The ground truth breath-held SSFP dataset is warped in space and time to mimic respiratory motion and temporally varying heart rate.
+Please see Zhao et al. \cite{zhao2012} for details.
 The deformed datasets are combined to form an image sequence with multiple cardiac cycles.
 This free-breathing dataset has a reasonable amount of inter-frame motion due to respiratory dynamics.
 The dataset has 200 phase encodings, 256 samples per readout, and 256 temporal frames.
+FOV= $273$mm $\times 350$mm, spatial resolution$=1.36$mm $\times 1.36$mm and TR$=3$ms. For simulated data, variable density spirals are used with 12 spirals per frame.
 This simulated dataset enables the quantitative comparison of methods, especially in the free-breathing setting where ground truth is not available.